 Maine’s Human Resources Staffing Companies and Professional Associations

-Maine is home to state and municipal-level government human resources departments, professional HR associations, and staffing companies, all of which can serve as a resource:
+Maine is home to state and municipal-level government human resources departments, professional HR associations, and staffing companies, all of which can serve as valuable resources:

 - Maine Local Government Human Resources Association